-(d) Business combinations:
+(d)Business combinations:

 Under IFRS, acquisition-related transaction costs are expensed as incurred.
 As a result of transaction costs associated with our two acquisitions in 2010, IFRS net earnings for the three and six months ended June 30, 2010 and the year ended December 31, 2010 were lower than GAAP net earnings by nil, \$0.4 and \$1.0, respectively.
 Under GAAP, these costs were capitalized as part of the purchase price allocation.
 IFRS also requires that obligations for contingent consideration be recorded at fair value at the acquisition date.
 Under GAAP, contingent consideration is only recorded when the amounts are reasonably estimable and the outcome is certain.
 For one acquisition in 2010, we recorded additional goodwill of \$4.5 under IFRS, with a corresponding increase to other non-current provisions on the acquisition date.
-Subsequent changes in the fair value of the contingent consideration.
+Subsequent changes in the fair value of the contingent consideration from the date of acquisition to the settlement date are generally recorded in the consolidated statement of operations.
 At December 31, 2010, the fair value of the contingent consideration increased to \$4.6 due to changes in foreign exchange rates.

-(e) Cumulative currency translation adjustment:
+(e)Cumulative currency translation adjustment: